northeastern-rc/rc-public-documentation/docs/source/runningjobs/workingwithgpus.md

 :::::
 :::::{tab-item} TensorFlow

-We recommend that you use CUDA 11.8 (the latest supported version) when working on a GPU with the latest version of TensorFlow (TF).
+Here are steps for installing CUDA 11.8 with the latest version of TensorFlow (TF).

 ::::{seealso}
 [Compatibility of CUDA and TensorFlow versions](https://www.tensorflow.org/install/source#gpu), and [detailed installation instructions](https://www.tensorflow.org/install/pip).